katrikorpela/mare/readme.md

 # Functions

-Blast Creates a BLAST-based taxonomic table
+Blast: Creates a BLAST-based taxonomic table

-CAZy Does carbohydrate enzyme abundance predictions based on the species table
+CAZy: Does carbohydrate enzyme abundance predictions based on the species table
+Clusters: Performs clustering of the bacterial taxa and plots a correlation network

-ChangeTest Tests for differences between groups or associations with covariates in the change of bacterial abundances from one time point to another
+ChangeTest: Tests for differences between groups or associations with covariates in the change of bacterial abundances from one time point to another

-CommonTaxa Identifies the most abundant and common taxa in the dataset
+CommonTaxa: Identifies the most abundant and common taxa in the dataset

-CopyFiles Copies the taxonomic tables and metadata to a new folder for analysis
+CopyFiles: Copies the taxonomic tables and metadata to a new folder for analysis
+CorrelationMap: Plots a heatmap of correlations between bacterial taxa and selected variables in the metadata file

-CovariatePlot Plots the selected bacterial taxa against a covariate
+CovariatePlot: Plots the selected bacterial taxa against a covariate

-CovariateTest Tests for associations between the bacterial taxa and a covariate
+CovariateTest: Tests for associations between the bacterial taxa and a covariate

-FormatRefDB Formats a reference database from fasta to UDB-format
+FormatRefDB: Formats a reference database from fasta to UDB-format

-GroupPlot Plots group comparisons
+GroupPlot: Plots group comparisons

-GroupTest Tests for differences between groups in bacterial abundances
+GroupTest: Tests for differences between groups in bacterial abundances

-mareGUI Graphical user interface for mare
+mareGUI: Graphical user interface for mare

-Organise Organises the taxonomic tables based on the metadata file
+Organise: Organises the taxonomic tables based on the metadata file

-PCoA Pricipal Coordinates Analysis
+PCoA: Pricipal Coordinates Analysis

-ProcessReads Processes the sequencing reads
+ProcessReads: Processes the sequencing reads

-Simple A short-cut function to format the database, process the reads and create taxonomic tables
+Simple: A short-cut function to format the database, process the reads and create taxonomic tables

-TaxonomicTable Creates taxonomic tables
+TaxonomicTable: Creates taxonomic tables

 # Databases